Multilevel Monte Carlo Variational Inference: Details of Models in Experiments

-We applied it to the Breast-Cancer dataset in the UCI repository Here, We set a standard Gaussian hyper prior on $\mu'$, and an inverse gamma hyper prior (weak information prior) on the variance of weights $\sigma'$.
+\paragraph{Binary Classification:} We applied Bayesian Logistic Regression to the breast cancer dataset in the UCI Machine Learning Repository for a binary classification task.
+Here, we set a standard Gaussian hyperprior on $\mu'$ and an inverse gamma hyperprior (weak information prior) on the variance of weights $\sigma'$.

 The generative process of this model is as follows.